juiyangchang/CarND-Term1-Vehicle-Detection/README.md

 The scoring criteria I used is `roc_auc`.
 As was discussed on stackexchange, `roc_auc` represents [the expected proportion of positives ranked before a uniformly drawn random negative](https://stats.stackexchange.com/questions/132777/what-does-auc-stand-for-and-what-is-it).
 Hence maximizing `roc_auc` ensures the positive instances are more likely to be ranked above the negative instances.
 In retrospect, this might not be a good criterion for SVM as it may minimize the margin between positive and negative classes and make the classifier prone to overfitting.

 I randomly sampled and searched over 30 parameter sets and perform three-fold cross validation over the training data `X_train` and `y_train`.
-Below is the set of parameters
+Below is the best set of parameters among the 30 samples:
 ```python
 {'ext__color_space': 'YUV',
  'ext__hist_bins': 32,